atomaszewicz/Simpsons/RStudio/Analysis.md

 simp$season_num<-factor(simp$season_num)
 ```

 The first thing that we wonder is how the IMDb ratings have evolved over the show's 28 seasons?
-However, since the ratings on IMDb are submitted by users, and knowing what I know about the show's [declining audience](https://en.wikipedia.org/wiki/The_Simpsons#Reception_and_achievements) we must study how the we will look at how the voting for these scores has evolved.
+However, since the ratings on IMDb are submitted by users, and knowing about the show's [declining audience](https://en.wikipedia.org/wiki/The_Simpsons#Reception_and_achievements), it is important to look at how the voting for these scores has evolved.

-I want to look at But before we anwser this we want to look at who and how often are people voting on these episodes.

 ## Voting

-To get an idea of who is voting for the IMDb scores, we will use the breakdown of the voting demographics [provided by IMDb](http://www.imdb.com/title/tt0096697/ratings?ref_=tt_ov_rt_).
+To get an idea of who is voting for the IMDb scores, we will use the breakdown of the voting demographics [provided by IMDb](http://www.imdb.com/title/tt0096697/ratings?ref_=tt_ov_rt_) <sup>[1]</sup>.
 I will start by looking at the voting by demographic on the series overall, and if I have time I will come back and analyze the changes in demographic by episode.

-The data <sup>[1]</sup> sheds some light on what groups are voting the most, and how much they like the series.
-Based on rating the series as a whole, it receives an 8.8/10 <sup>[1]</sup>, which makes it the 54th highest rated show in IMDb.
 Males make up over 80% of the ratings, and they rate it an average of 8.8/10, a fifth of a point higher than females.
 In fact in every age demographic males rate the series higher.
 Further, males voted over four times more than females.
 The smallest demographic is the under 18's, who make up less than one percent of the score (this is the group that discovered the show after it's decline).
 The two groups that voted the most are the male portions of the 18-29 and 30-45 year old demographics, and combined they make up almost two thirds of the votes.

 Now that we've seen who is rating the series, let's visualize how the votes per episode changed throughout the series.